NievesLpez/Auto-Shader-Maya/README.md

 >
 > Linux: ~/maya/[version]/scripts/
 >
-3. I included an icon image, save separately to:
+3. An icon image is included, save separately to:
 > ~\maya\2024\prefs\icons

 4. Run in Maya Script Editor the following ( Drag and drop the code to your Maya shelf for quick access )